Smart highway: Purpose

 The principal idea of solar road panels is to utilize the space occupied by the roads to generate electricity via photovoltaic panels installed in place of a conventional concrete or asphalt road surface.
 Other functions for solar road panels have since then been proposed.
 One proposition is its use to power LED lights for creating dynamic road markings, such as lane markings, or warning messages such as “Reduce Speed” signs.
 Another function that has been proposed is using it to power heating elements that produce sufficient energy to clear ice and snow from roadways.
 It has also been suggested that they could power wireless charging technology to recharge the batteries of electric vehicles that drive over the panels.

 Criticism

-Critics have highlighted that solar roadways would be more expensive, due to the cost of panels and the required extensive maintenance associated.
+Critics have highlighted that solar roads would be more expensive, due to the cost of panels and the required extensive maintenance associated.
 Furthermore, they have argued they are less productive than more conventional forms of solar power infrastructure, as the panels cannot be angled towards the Sun, requiring thicker glass to withstand the weight of traffic and lack of cooling of the panels.